-The Computer-Based Honors Program is a nationally recognized undergraduate research program which pairs academically elite students directly with leading research professors and cutting-edge computing technology to complete scholarly research projects in any field of study.
+The Randall Research Scholars Program (formerly Computer-Based Honors) is a nationally recognized undergraduate research program which pairs academically elite students directly with leading research professors and cutting-edge computing technology to complete scholarly research projects in any field of study.

-The Computer-Based Honors Program at The University of Alabama has been cited by the National Institute of Education as one of the six most intriguing honors programs in the United States and was the first university-wide undergraduate research program in America.
+The Randall Research Scholars Program at The University of Alabama has been cited by the National Institute of Education as one of the six most intriguing honors programs in the United States and was the first university-wide undergraduate research program in America.

-Students eligible to apply for the Honors College (28 ACT or 1250 old SAT/1310 new SAT and 3.5 High School GPA) are eligible to apply for the Computer-Based Honors Program (CBHP).
+Students eligible to apply for the Honors College (28 ACT or 1250 old SAT/1310 new SAT and 3.5 High School GPA) are eligible to apply for the Randall Research Scholars Program.
 On average, the 2014 entering class had above a 33 ACT or 1450 SAT and 4.30 GPA.

-Students can apply through the Computer-Based Honors Program Application after completing the Honors College Application.
+Students can apply through the Randall Research Scholars application after completing the Honors College Application.

 The selection committee will review the applications to determine the finalists for admission.
 Finalists are then brought to campus for the interview process.
 Applicants will be notified of their status during the first week of February.
 All communication will be through the student’s Crimson email account assigned by The University of Alabama.